Treasure-Mayowa/Treasure-Mayowa/README.md

-# Treasure Mayowa
-- 👋 Hi, I’m @Treasure-Mayowa
+# 👋 Hi, I’m Treasure Mayowa
--  I’m interested in Computer Science and Technology with particular fondness for Artificial Intelligence.
+-  I’m interested in Computer Science and Technology with a particular fondness for Artificial Intelligence.
--  I enjoy reading books, writing and learning
+-  I enjoy reading books, writing, and learning